naturuplift/VoiceRecipeSearchSystem/README.md

 ## Features

 - **Voice Recognition:** Utilizes the Web Speech API for speech recognition, allowing users to initiate recipe searches using voice commands.
-- **Natural Language Processing:** Employs natural language processing techniques to interpret user voice input and extract relevant information.
+- **Natural Language Processing:** Employs natural language processing techniques to interpret user intent for input and extract relevant information.
-- **Recipe Search:** Integrates with a recipe database or API to perform real-time recipe searches based on user preferences.
+- **Recipe Search:** Integrates with a recipe database or API to perform real-time recipe searches based on interpreted request.
 - **User-friendly Interface:** Provides a simple and intuitive interface for a seamless user experience.